 Leeks have a delicate flavor that’s perfect for the transition from winter into spring.
 Milder and softer than their onion cousins, they’re often included in the classic French mirepoix, which forms the base of soups and stews, but leeks can also be the star of the show when prepared simply, cooked whole and served as a side dish.
-Here are our best tips for working with leeks, plus a few favorite recipes for winter and spring.
+Here are our best tips and tools for working with leeks, plus a few favorite recipes for winter and spring.

 Look for: Choose leeks on the smaller side, with firm, dark green leaves and roots that are pliable and light in color.
 Keep them in a plastic bag in the refrigerator for up to 5 days.

 Prep tips: Since they grow partly underground, leeks need more than a quick rinse under the faucet.
 Trim off the roots and the tough, dark green tops of the leaves.
 If the outer layer is wilted or discolored, peel it away and discard.
 Quarter or halve the stalk lengthwise.
 If using the leek whole, leave the root end intact.
 Rinse the leek well under cold running water, separating the layers and rubbing the leaves to remove any silt between them.
 If a recipe calls for sliced leeks, slice the white and lighter green parts crosswise.
 Here’s your toolkit:

 - Shun Classic Chef’s Knife for halving and slicing

 - Glass Prep Bowls for rinsing and submerging in water

 - Boos Cutting Board for chopping